cchitsiang/awesome-stars/README.md

 - [HunterHillegas/iOS-BetaBuilder](https://github.com/HunterHillegas/iOS-BetaBuilder) - MacOS X tool designed to simplify creating and distributing beta releases of iOS apps.
 - [heardrwt/RevealLoader](https://github.com/heardrwt/RevealLoader) - Reveal Loader dynamically loads libReveal.dylib (Reveal.app support) into iOS apps on jailbroken devices.
 - [octalmage/robotjs](https://github.com/octalmage/robotjs) - Node.js Desktop Automation.
+- [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi
 - [jorisvink/kore](https://github.com/jorisvink/kore) - An easy to use, scalable and secure web application framework for writing web APIs in C or Python. || This is a read-only mirror, please see https://kore.io/mail and https://kore.io/source for informa
 - [keenlabs/KeenClient-iOS](https://github.com/keenlabs/KeenClient-iOS) - Official iOS client for the Keen IO API.
 Build analytics features directly into your iOS apps.